Layr-Labs/eigenlayer-docs/docs/eigenlayer/resources/avs-microhacks.md

 5. Engagement: The material should be engaging and hold the audience's attention.
 6. Practicality: The content should offer practical insights, tips, or steps that the audience can apply.

-#### 📅 Key Dates:
+### 📅 Key Dates:

 - Kickoff: May 27
 - Submission Deadline: June 17
 - Winners announced: June 21

-#### 📝 How it works
+### 📝 How it works

 1. Sign up to participate in the hackathon
 2. Next you will receive an email confirmation.
 3. You'll be invited to a private Telegram group with other Season 1 hackers and EigenLayer team members to help answer any questions along the way.
-4. Submit your project [here](https://airtable.com/appnYZo360sWuEYLS/shrR5gTmYShzhS0GE) by 23:59 UTC+14:00 on June 17.
+4. Submit your project [here](https://airtable.com/appnYZo360sWuEYLS/shrR5gTmYShzhS0GE) by 23:59 PST on June 17.
 You should receive a confirmation email that your project was submitted successfully.
 If you do not receive this email, reach out to a moderator on Telegram to confirm your project has successfully been submitted.
 5. You will be notified directly if you have won a prize.
 Project winners will also be announced on social media by June 24.
 6. Swag will be shipped to you within 60 days of the end of the hackathon.

+### FAQ

+1. Can I submit multiple projects - Yes.
+2. If I submitted my project to other hackathons is it eligible for this hackathon - Yes.
+3. Can I submit a project I started working on before the hackathon started - yes, as long as a reasonable portion of work was done during the time of this hackathon.
+4. Will I be eligible for future hackathons or retroactive funding if I participate and / or win a prize in AVS MicroHacks Season 1 Hackathon?
+Yes.

 Stay updated by coming back to this page or by following [@buildoneigen](https://x.com/buildoneigen/).